InAnimaTe/docker-bitbucket-backup-client/README.md

 See [here](https://confluence.atlassian.com/display/STASH/Using+the+Stash+Backup+Client) for documentation on the backup client.

 A simple script has been included that takes environment variables and adds them as defines to the java command.

-So running a backup could look like this:
+The flow here looks like this:

+1. Generate the name for the new backup and clear out any previous backups in the BACKUP_HOME
+2. Spawn the backup client.
+This backs up the stash data directory and database in a tar archive.
+It also outputs a log file of the entire run.
+3. Tar (to include the log file), compress (xz with lzma2), encrypt (gpg symmetric key), and copy the archive to s3 (awscli s3 cp).
+4. Remove the archive after its been uploaded.
+(We assume its been uploaded and is no longer needed)
+5. Wait TIMEOUT to do it all again.

 #### Up and Running